-National Radio Astronomy Observatory (NRAO)Special Announcements
+National Radio Astronomy Observatory (NRAO)CONTACTS

-|Philip J. Puxleyfirstname.lastname@example.org||(703) 292-7835||1045S|
+|Philip J. Puxleyfirstname.lastname@example.org||(703) 292-7835||1045 S|

-|Elizabeth A. Pentecostemail@example.com||(703) 292-4907||1030S|
+|Elizabeth A. Pentecostemail@example.com||(703) 292-4907||1030 S|

 As a national facility, NRAO telescopes are open to all astronomers regardless of institutional or national affiliation.
 Observing time is available on a competitive basis to qualified scientists after evaluation of research proposals on the basis of scientific merit, the capability of the instruments to do the work, and the availability of the telescope during the requested time.
-NRAO also provides both formal and informal programs in education and public outreach for teachers, students, and the general public at their Green Bank, West Virginia, and Socorro, New Mexico sites.
+NRAO carries out a vigorous program in education for public visitors to its facilities, undergraduates interested in astronomy, graduate students conducting dissertation research in astronomy, and postdoctoral researchers desiring access to its facilities.

 NRAO operations and management are supported under the terms of a cooperative agreement between NSF and Associated Universities, Inc. (AUI), a 'not-for-profit' science management corporation.
 ALMA is an international partnership of NSF, ESO (representing its member states), and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.